AI4Wings/sleepyTesting/README.md

 # sleepyTesting

-A LLM-driven UI testing framework that utilizes multi-agent systems to plan and execute mobile UI tasks.
+A LLM-driven UI testing framework that utilizes multi-agent systems to plan and execute mobile/web UI tasks.

 ## Features